-Similarly for a movie, T-Series might first release a movie poster launch video of one minute or so.
-Then it will release the teaser followed by movie trailer and other move clips or additional trailers.
+Similarly, for a movie, T-Series might first release a movie poster launch video of one minute or so.
+Then it will release the teaser followed by movie trailer and other movie clips or additional trailers.

 Therefore comparing PewDiePie’s and T-Series’ views per video ratio doesn’t hold much rational value.